Kurt Hahn: Five Pillars

 - And above all, compassion

-You’re quite right.
-These aren't phrases we use everyday in the modern world.
-But at Outward Bound we still base our practices around Hahn’s Five Pillars, helping young people to channel these qualities in the real world.
-Does that make us dated?
-We've translated them into plain English below, so you can decide for yourself...
+These aren't phrases we use every day.
+But at Outward Bound we still base our practices around Hahn’s Five Pillars.
+Our aim is to help young people to learn these qualities and use them back in the real world.
+So what do they mean in plain English?

-This is a weird one, but literally translated into ‘unable to be fatigued’ it makes perfect sense to us.
-Sometimes things go wrong, fail, and are disappointing – especially for young people trying to navigate transitions through education and work.
+This literally translates into ‘unable to be fatigued’.
+Sometimes we’re faced with the unthinkable, things go wrong and we fail.
 When things don’t quite go to plan it is important to be able to take stock and try again, not internalise the failure and give up.
-This pillar really gets to the heart of what it means to be resilient (and we know you’re all familiar with that one).
+This pillar really gets to the heart of what it means to be resilient.

 Tenacity in pursuit

 This one is linked to resilience too.
 It’s about having the grit to follow through and complete a task – even when it’s really hard.
-It’s more than just sticking to task, it’s about being diligent, overcoming challenges and self-evaluating the learning journey.
+It’s more than just sticking to task, it’s about being diligent, overcoming challenges and self-evaluating.
 It helps to build self-confidence and create independent learners.
-Having tenacity in pursuit sounds like something we want more of.

 Readiness for sensible self-denial

 This could be one of the most important pillars.
-In today’s world of instant gratification and self-promotion, this is about putting our own self-interest behind the needs of the group in order to achieve a goal.
+In today’s world of instant gratification and self-promotion, this is about putting our own self-interest behind the needs of others in order to achieve a goal.
 It is about being aware of ourselves and those around us, communicating effectively to understand each other’s needs and capitalise on each other’s strengths.
 It is also about self-regulation – being able to focus on long-term goals without succumbing to distractions and therefore controlling our emotions and behaviours.
-So, this initially non-sensical pillar really boils down to self-awareness and self-regulation, communication and teamwork.
-This definitely gets a thumbs up from us.

-This was the most important pillar in Hahn’s opinion, and ours too.
+This was the most important pillar in Hahn’s opinion, and in ours at Outward Bound too.
 It is about being able to put yourself in someone else’s shoes, to see commonality and connection over and above difference.
-But it also refers to self-compassion – today’s world is so strongly focused on self-doubt and self-criticism, it is important for young people to see their own growth and worth, and develop self-acceptance.
-Only then can they achieve their full potential.
+But it also refers to self-compassion – today’s world is so strongly focused on self-doubt and self-criticism, it is important to see your own worth, and develop self-acceptance.
+Only then can you achieve your full potential.

-So there you have it.
+So, there you have it.
 Hahn may not have used words we are all familiar with, but he definitely knew what he was talking about.
-These Five Pillars were conceived in 1941, but we're convinced they're as relevant in today's world as they were in his.
+Outward Bound may have begun in 1941, but the philosophy we were built on is as relevant in today's world as they were in Hahn’s.

 For more info on our impact check out our Social Impact Report.